SaidiMohammed/Jammming/README.md

 •	Remove Song from Custom Playlist.
 •	Change Playlist Title.
 •	Save Playlist to Account.

-### Our objective is to increment 3 new features which are :
 •	A Login Button.
 •	A Redesign.
 •	A Spotify Audio Player

-Of course, further features will be implemented in the future and you can find what will be updated in this README !

-## BACKGROUND

-The feature to implement is a login button to let the user know that they are connected to their Spotify Account or that they need to in order to make their playlist and add it.
-Clicking on any button will trigger the creation of an access token after one login.
-The same access token gets refreshed after every new search.

-A redesign for more originality.
-We will be changing the background image and color settings since our app is wildly used in the educational sector especially by its original instructor CodeCademy for starting developers to apply their new React skills.

-Adding a Spotify Audio Player under each track to enable users to play the tracks they want prior adding them to their playlist.

 ## TECHNICAL DESIGN
 * For the first feature, simple asynchronous functions will be created to make the login button act as a gateway between the user and the generated access token.